jspaith/azure-iot-sdk-c/iothub_client/samples/pnp/common/readme.md

   Applications instead should use the official Plug and Play API because:
   * The API has been more thoroughly reviewed than the sample helper and more intuitive to use.
-  * The API, unlike the samples but like all product code in the IoT Device SDK, receives full automated testing.
+  * The API, unlike the samples but like all product code in the IoT Device SDK, receives fully automated testing on every checkin.
   * The API will also receive support for any future Plug and Play innovations and bug fixes.  `pnp_protocol.*` will not.

   The samples in the [parent](..) directory use the official API.